MechanicalRock/mechanicalrock.github.io/_posts/2021-07-05-snowflake-saml-auth-with-G-suite.md

 ```

-The regional account name will be in SNOWFLAKE_DEPLOYMENT field
+The regional account name will be in the SNOWFLAKE_DEPLOYMENT field

 <center><img src="/img/blog/snowflake-g-suite/06-Gsuite.png" /></center><br/>